0xjrx/KAUMA/README.md

   - Note: This implementation uses a specfic binary protocol to communicate.
 If you want to use it with your server you have to adjust the communication

+- **Polnomial Operations in GF 2^128**
+  - Addition of polynomials in GF 2^128
+  - Multiplication of polynomials in GF 2^128

 ## Installation

 ```bash